mitch-haraldsson/greenLicense/README.md

 We have now created a feature with the ID `MY-UNIQUE-FEATURE-ID`.
 The name is just for us, so we can identify this feature in the manager.
 The value is set to "true" per default.
 So our software needs to evaluate that value to see if the feature is enabled.

 #### Issuing a license
-Assuming we have received the ID `qwertyuiop` from the system where the software will be installed we are now able to issue the license.
-However, we want to disable our cool feature for this client.
+_System ID is only applicable for license version 2.
+Version 1 does not need a system ID_

 To get the system ID for your system, simply
 - run the IDGenerator
 - choose `MAC` from the `selector` on the left
 - copy the key from the text box on the right

-this is your `binding` for this license.
+This is your `binding` for this license.

+Assuming we have received the ID `qwertyuiop` from the system where the software will be installed we are now able to issue the license.
+However, we want to disable our new feature for this client.

 ```
 java -jar manager.jar license create --software bc777bbe-dc44-4a8c-9b2b-23c7cfd5a007 --feature my-unique-feature-id=false --binding qwertyuiop --name "my first customer"